Cidade do Futebol

 The is a sports complex inaugurated by the Portuguese Football Federation on 31 March 2016, that acts as the national teams' training center.
-In all three phases of the Football City, 90 million euros have been invested, said Fernando Gomes, the president and main person responsible for this achievement.
+In all three phases of the Football City, 90 million euros have been invested, said Fernando Gomes, the president in office at the time and one of the key figures behind that achievement.

 The new home of the Portuguese Football Federation is located on Avenida das Seleções in Oeiras, 1495-433 Cruz Quebrada - Dafundo, and made its debut with an under-15 tournament the day after it opened.

 History

 Although it was inaugurated in the presence of the President of the Republic, Marcelo Rebelo de Sousa, the sports complex was built solely with funds from the FPF and with the support of 6.5 million from UEFA and 1 million from FIFA and without financial support from the Portuguese state.

 Phase 1 of Cidade do Futebol took 17 months to build and had a budget of 15 million euros.
 This phase, which corresponds to the Federation's headquarters and the home of the National Football Teams, has three training pitches and one for goalkeepers, eleven changing rooms, two gyms, a hydrotherapy centre and a nucleus of offices for the work of the technical team and support staff.

 Phase 2 also saw the construction of the Athletes‘ House, which is exclusively for the accommodation of the national team's footballers.